CamCove-Crichton/newborn-photography/README.md

 - I also imported redirect from django shortcuts in my views.py file to redirect to the bookings.html template once a new booking request form has been submitted
 - Updated the New Booking Request form class to accept the date format in a day-month-year format and the widgets format to render the date in a day-month-year format
 - Update the view booking url to include the id, and create a new view and url and template to start the process to enable users to edit their bookings
+- Completed the view code to enable booking edits and to update the database with edited info

 ### Future Developments